-An income cap of one-hundred seventy-five thousand dollars ($175,000.00) per year is applied under the formulas.
-It is important to note that the result of a formula, though, is a guideline and that ultimately, it is the court that holds the discretion to adjust the amounts, depending upon the facts and circumstances of the case, which includes marital lifestyle.
+However, the formula is just a guideline and ultimately, the court holds the discretion to adjust the amounts, depending upon the facts and circumstances of the case, which includes marital lifestyle.

 Spousal Maintenance Amount and Duration: Factors

-The court considers the practical needs and responsibilities of each party while moving forward.
-For example, if the parties have young children, and the custodial parent cannot re-enter the workforce without additional school or training, the duration of maintenance may exceed the guidelines.
-Conversely, if the non-moneyed spouse has the training and ability to work, income may be imputed despite the fact that the spouse is not currently in the workforce.
+Beyond the formulas, the court considers the practical needs and responsibilities of each party while moving forward after the divorce.
+For example, if the parties have young children and the custodial parent cannot re-enter the workforce without additional school or training, the duration of maintenance may exceed the guidelines.
+Conversely, if the non-moneyed spouse has the training and ability to work, income may be imputed even though the spouse is not currently in the workforce.

-In addition, if the parties had a high standard of living during the marriage, and one party has a much higher earning capacity than the other, a court may likely pierce the income cap when applying the maintenance formula.
+If the parties had a high standard of living during the marriage and one party has a much higher earning capacity than the other, a court may be more likely to order additional maintenance.

 A Change in Circumstances Can Affect Support Payments

-Both parties have the right to revisit support when there’s a substantial change in circumstances: The payor has the right to revisit his or her support obligations if the recipient no longer needs the original level of support, and the recipient of maintenance may seek an upward modification if the payor’s income increases.
+Both parties have the right to revisit support.
+The payor has the right to revisit their support obligations if the recipient no longer needs the original level of support or the recipient remarries, and the recipient of maintenance may seek an upward modification if the payor’s income increases.